awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 1. Choose **Save**\.

 Configure your function timeout to allow enough time to process an entire batch of items\.
 If items take a long time to process, choose a smaller batch size\.
 Are large batch size can improve efficiency for workloads that are very fast or have a lot of overhead, but if your function returns an error, all items in the batch return to the queue\.
+If you configure [reserved concurrency](concurrent-executions.md#per-function-concurrency) on your function, set a minimum of 5 concurrent executions to reduce the chance of throttling errors when Lambda invokes your function\.

 To configure an event source with the Lambda API or the AWS SDK, use the [CreateEventSourceMapping](API_CreateEventSourceMapping.md) and [UpdateEventSourceMapping](API_UpdateEventSourceMapping.md) actions\.